How do you get from A to B?

 – Data integration: As mentioned earlier, unlocking the value in an enterprise’s treasure trove of data means combining data from different sources.
 Because no two data sources represent the same information the same way, proper data mapping from each source to the target is essential for apples-to-apples comparisons and correct calculations.

 Do you have CCPA compliance on your mind?
-You should – it goes into effect on January 1, 2020.
-Learn more about CCPA and how to reach compliance quickly and easily here.
+You should - it went into effect on January 1

 How to Create Enterprise Data Mapping?